phac-nml/irida/doc/administrator/galaxy/index.md

 ### Step 1: Create Galaxy Accounts

 To create the accounts in Galaxy for administration and workflow execution please log into Galaxy and go to **User > Register**.
-Please use the same e-mail addresses as configured previously, `$GALAXY_ADMIN_USER` and `$GALAXY_WORKFLOW_USER`.  `$GALAXY_ADMIN_USER` can be used to perform the administrative tasks whereas `$GALAXY_WORKFLOW_USER` can be used to run workflows within Galaxy.
+Please use the same e-mail addresses as configured previously for the **admin-user** and **workflow-user**.
+You can configure to use only one account, admin-user, if you choose.

 ### Step 2: Generate Workflow API Key

-Please log in as the `$GALAXY_WORKFLOW_USER` and go to **User > API Keys** and click on **Generate a new key now**.
+Please log in as the **workflow-user** and go to **User > Preferences > Manage API Key** and click on **Create a new key now**.
 This will generate an API key for the user which is used by IRIDA to interact with Galaxy.
 Please make note of this key for later when configuring IRIDA.

 Galaxy Environment Setup
 ------------------------